UBC-DSCI/introduction-to-datascience-python/source/reading.md

 Data doesn't just magically appear on your computer; you need to get it from somewhere.
 Earlier in the chapter we showed you how to access data stored in a plain text, spreadsheet-like format (e.g., comma- or tab-separated) from a web URL using the `read_csv` function from `pandas`.
 But as time goes on, it is increasingly uncommon to find data (especially large amounts of data) in this format available for download from a URL.
 Instead, websites now often offer something known as an **a**pplication **p**rogramming **i**nterface (API), which provides a programmatic way to ask for subsets of a data set.
 This allows the website owner to control *who* has access to the data, *what portion* of the data they have access to, and *how much* data they can access.
-Sometimes, the website owner will give you a *token* (a secret string of characters somewhat like a password) that you have to provide when accessing the API.
+Typically, the website owner will give you a *token* (or *key*, a secret string of characters somewhat like a password) that you have to provide when accessing the API.

 ```{index} web scraping, CSS, HTML
 ```